appacademy/prep-work/coding-test-1/introduction-to-programming-2.md

 loop.
 If the input number is less than 100, Ruby will execute the body of the loop.
 It will then test again whether `num < 100`.
 If num is still less than 100, it will execute the body again.
-Ruby will keep doing this until the test `num < 100` returns true.
+Ruby will keep doing this until the test `num < 100` returns false.

 Let's use a loop to write a simple program: